© 2014-

 However, there were businessmen looking for ways to establish commercial radio stations, in particular to serve Britain -

-Amongst those keen to pursue commercial broadcasting in the UK was the Chairman of the Pye group -
+se keen to pursue commercial broadcasting in the UK w as the Chairman of the Pye group -

 The expected outcome of the Pilkington Committee inquiry was that it would favour the introduction of commercially funded radio and by the time the Committee’s report was published there were over 100 companies registered to bid for the anticipated commercial radio licences.
 The Committee’s final conclusion -